Experience the Beauty of Spring in the Macedon Ranges

 Many are open to the public during the year and present excellent opportunities to get ideas and inspiration for your own garden.

-Experience the best gardens in the Macedon Ranges at exclusive ‘Open Gardens’ held during the autumn month of April and throughout spring, such as the iconic Gardens of Tieve Tara.
-Others such as Forest Glade and Bringalbit are open to the public for much of the year (usually on weekends).
+Experience the best gardens in the Macedon Ranges at exclusive ‘Open Gardens’ held during the autumn month of April and throughout spring.
+The iconic Forest Glade on Mount Macedon, Ard Choille Heritage Garden in Woodend and Bringalbit in Sidonia are open to the public for much of the year (usually on weekends).

 Annual Garden Lovers Fair

 For green-thumbs, the Mount Macedon Horticultural Society’s Garden Lovers Fair held every October should not be missed!
 Hosted on the beautiful gardens of ‘Bolobek’ in Macedon, the Garden Lovers’ Fair is a wonderful opportunity to meet the growers and select from an amazing range of plant and garden treasures.

 Kyneton, Malmsbury and Gisborne boast botanic gardens open to the public seven days a week.
 The Kyneton and Malmsbury Botanic Gardens are both heritage gardens with many original cuttings from the Royal Botanical Gardens in Melbourne.

 Malmsbury Botanic Gardens offers fantastic views and photo opportunities of the Malmsbury Viaduct.
 Completed in 1862, this is the oldest masonry bridge in Australia.
 When it was finished it was one of Australia’s longest stone bridges and still remains one of the finest examples of early bridges in the country.
 After a relaxing stroll, enjoy a picnic under the willows, pop over the road to enjoy a meal or coffee at Moto Bean Cafe, or a pie at the fantastic Malmsbury Bakery.